 For the best view in the city, hike to the top of Castle Hill.
 The large monolith is impressive in itself, but it also provides a fantastic view over the entire city.

-Welcome to Far North Queensland
+Day 11: Welcome to Far North Queensland

 Now that you’re in Far North Queensland, keep an eye out for the region’s unique wildlife.
 From the bright blue Ulysees butterfly, to the small tree kangaroos, and the beautiful cassowaries, there is plenty to discover.

 There are plenty of scenic stops en route from Townsville to Mission Beach.
 One of the standouts is a little town on the Cassowary Coast called Cardwell.
 After it was destroyed by Cyclone Yasi, the foreshore was re-built.
 It is now a vibrant area with incredible views to Hinchinbrook Island.

-Take the scenic route through the Tablelands
+Day 12: Take the scenic route through the Tablelands

 Drop by the beautiful town of Yungaburra for lunch.
-Located on the shore of Lake Tinaroo, the town boasts many old fashioned eateries and unique, vintage shops.
+Located on the shore of Lake Tinaroo, the town boasts many old fashioned eateries and interesting vintage shops.

 See the photogenic Curtain Fig Tree just outside of Yungaburra, and make sure to swing by Gallo Dairyland to try some of their famous chocolates, yoghurts and cheese.

-Day Thirteen: Arrive at Cairns
+Day 13: Arrive at Cairns